 Google My Business is a great way to increase your presence within search results, making it easier for consumers to find the businesses best related to their needs.
 Within Local SEO (Optimising for Local Search Results), Google My Business is one of the key factors to ranking your business or website higher.
 When searching for a service Google My Business listings are the first thing you see displayed within search results.
-In this Blog, we will suggest 10 tips to get started and improve your Google My Business listing.
+In this Blog, we will suggest some tips to get started and improve your Google My Business listing.

 1) Sign up and Claim Your Listing